 Chemical proteomics makes use of mass spectrometry for identification of proteome-wide compound-target interactions.
 Chemical proteomics includes affinity capture approaches using drugs/compounds as bait to study interacting proteins.
 Interactions between proteins and drugs/compounds can also be identified by thermal profiling.
 Thermal profiling exploits the fact that protein denaturation temperature is shifted upon ligand binding.
 Proteome-wide probing is performed by temperature series of quantitative proteomics analyses.
-Proteomics can also be used to probe the proteome wide effects of a drug treatment in a quantitative proteomics experiment.
-Moreover, the binding site of a drug with a particular protein can be probed by deuterium exchange experiments using mass spectrometry.
+Quantitative proteomics can also be applied to identify major candidates of proteins targets and mechanism of action by specifically designed experiments using multiple drug/compounds in addition to that/those of interest and probing drug/compound-specific proteome responses to a treatment.
+Moreover, the binding site of a drug with a particular protein can be probed by hydrogen-deuterium exchange experiments using mass spectrometry.

 - Unbiased proteogenomics in any species with a sequenced genome

 Six frame translation of genome generated database searches for protein coding genome annotation.

 Individual sequence based search database generation for variant analysis at the protein level coupled with in-depth quantitative proteome analysis.

 Database supplemented with all known SNPs and disease causing genetic alterations.
 (Can be used when sample specific sequence data is not available.)